kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ### Scheduler Changes

-The kube-scheduler will be watching for `Workload` objects (using informers) and will use them to map pods to and from their `Workload` objects.
+The kube-scheduler will be watching for `PodGroup` objects (using informers) and will use them to map pods to and from their `PodGroup` objects.

-In the initial implementation, we expect users to create the `Workload` objects.
-In the next steps controllers will be updated to create an appropriate `Workload` objects themselves whenever they can appropriately infer the intention from the desired state.
+In the initial implementation, we expect users to create the `Workload` and `PodGroup` objects.
+In the next steps controllers will be updated to create an appropriate `Workload` and `PodGroup` objects themselves whenever they can appropriately infer the intention from the desired state.
-Note that given scheduling options are stored in the `Workload` object, pods linked to the `Workload` object will not be scheduled until this `Workload` object is created and observed by the kube-scheduler.
+Note that given scheduling policies are stored in the `PodGroup` object, pods linked to the `PodGroup` object will not be scheduled until this `PodGroup` object is created and observed by the kube-scheduler.

 #### North Star Vision